• Skip to primary navigation

 On.
 To.
 Color

-With the visual map approved, I was excited to start on color.
-Because so much of the message would be conveyed with different styles, I wanted to get going quickly so that I could confirm everything was still on track in color.
-I used a mix of 3D programs and photoshop to create the art.
+With the visual map approved, Nicolle was excited to start on color.
+Because so much of the message would be conveyed with different styles, she wanted to get going quickly to confirm that everything was still on track in color.
+The art was created with a mix of 3D programs and Photoshop.

-First, I created the main components in the 3D program Cinema 4D (C4D) and going back and forth between it and Zbrush.
-Next, I modeled the swooping blood vessel and the basic shapes of the pericytes wrapped around the vessel.
-Then, I digitally sculpted the detailed arms of the neural cells and the diseased pericytes’ bumpy distortions in Zbrush.
-I continued to perfect the look of the cells, until I was ready to collage them together in Photoshop.
-I hand-drew the ‘sketched’ sections of the left and right panel, finalizing the full-color draft.
+First, Nicolle created the main components in the 3D program Cinema 4D (C4D) and going back and forth between it and Zbrush.
+Next, she modeled the swooping blood vessel and the basic shapes of the pericytes wrapped around the vessel.
+Then, she digitally sculpted the detailed arms of the neural cells and the diseased pericytes’ bumpy distortions in Zbrush.
+Nicolle continued to perfect the look of the cells until it was time to collage them together in Photoshop.
+She hand-drew the ‘sketched’ sections of the left and right panel, finalizing the full-color draft.
 At this point the artwork felt close to complete, with only a few details left to add.
-I wanted to send it to CCT to see how they felt after seeing the color art for the first time.
+It was a good time to send it to CCT, to see how they felt after seeing the color art for the first time.

 First version of the color artwork.